Are mistakes made?

 I have a disability, and I believe I have been discriminated against because of it.
 Is there a remedy?

-It, of course, depends on if you qualify for protection under the law.
-There are California and Federal laws prohibiting discrimination on the basis of disability, but claimants need to prove they are disabled as defined in the particular statute and that a specific prohibited action was taken against them because of it.
+It of course depends on if you qualify for protection under the law.
+There are California and Federal laws prohibiting discrimination on the basis of disability, but claimants need to prove their employer is covered by the anti-discrimination law in question and that you are disabled as defined in the particular statute. finally, there must have been specific damages suffered when a specific prohibited action was taken against them because of it.
 The remedies vary considerably depending on the statute relied upon and the facts of the case.
 The issues are complex and questions should be answered by an experienced attorney.

 One thing is clear: THERE ARE SPECIFIC TIME LIMITS TO FILE A CLAIM.
 LETTING THE APPLICABLE TIME LIMIT PASS WILL PRECLUDE ALL FURTHER ACTION.